openwisp/netjsonconfig/docs/source/general/basics.rst

 Backend
 -------

-A backend is a python class used to process the *configuration dictionary* and generate the final router configuration, each supported firmware or opearting system will have its own backend and third parties can write their own custom backends.
+A backend is a python class used to convert the *configuration dictionary* to the format used natively by the router (forward conversion, from NetJSON to native) and vice versa (backward conversion, from native to NetJSON), each supported firmware or opearting system will have its own backend and third parties can write their own custom backends.

 The current implemented backends are:

  * :doc:`OpenWrt </backends/openwrt>`
  * :doc:`OpenWisp </backends/openwisp>` (based on the ``OpenWrt`` backend)
+ * :doc:`OpenVpn </backends/openvpn>` (custom backend implementing only OpenVPN configuration)

 Example initialization of ``OpenWrt`` backend: